indyminhas/readmegen/README_Sample Readme.md

   ## Installation
        npm install
   ## Usage
-  It is a quicker way for developers to make a readme to save time
+  Used for everyday developers to make it easier to create a readme
   ## Contributing
-  You can anything that is practical in this sense.
+  Contribute and add practical functions
   ## Tests
        npm test
   ## License